martynasadomaitis/react-native-orientation/README.md

 **Note:**
 This a fork of https://github.com/yamill/react-native-orientation with the intention of keeping up with regular maintenance.

 We will be keeping the 3.\*.\* branch backwards compatible with the most recent version of the original library.
 You should be able to easily migrate, without touching much of your existing code.
+[See the migration guide](https://github.com/lightbasenl/react-native-orientation/wiki/Migration-guide)

 ## Installing